Link to plugin page: https://zeroqode.com/plugin/air-keyboard-shortcut-1617622493080x495811358317770400

 Allow globally option By default, the shortcuts will not work in input elements like text input and text areas.
 But when this option is checked the keyboard shortcut bindings will work in all inputs including text inputs.
 Use this with caution because it can cause some issues with default keyboard shortcut bindings in inputs.

-In the workflow, page add a new event
+4. In the workflow tab add a new event